-During March 2020, at the end of the 2019/20 period relating to this Annual Governance Statement, the Council declared a major incident across the city and initiated an emergency response to the COVID-19 pandemic.
+During March 2020, immediately prior to the start of the 2020/21 period relating to this Annual Governance Statement, the Council declared a major incident across the city and initiated an emergency response to the COVID-19 pandemic.

-Given the unprecedented nature and scale of the issue, there was and continues to be significant disruption to the Council's services - some have stopped entirely, others are under significant strain due to demand, and new services have had to be introduced to respond to the needs of the public, employees, local businesses and the Government.
+Given the unprecedented nature and scale of the issue, there was significant disruption to the Council's services - some stopped entirely, others were placed under significant strain due to demand, and new services were introduced to respond to the needs of the public, employees, local businesses and the Government.

 To meet these challenges the Council introduced new and/or changed existing, strategic and operational arrangements to enable appropriate and timely responses to the evolving situation.
 The Council's Constitution provides for decisions to be taken in an emergency situation by the Chief Executive and in the Leader's Scheme of Delegation by the Chief Executive and/or Leader.
 As this was a national emergency, emergency decision making procedures needed to be co-ordinated and recorded consistently over a significant period of time.
-An Incident Management Group was established to co-ordinate and lead the Council's COVID-19 response to ensure business continuity.
+An Incident Management Group (later renamed the Coronavirus Response Group) was established to co-ordinate and lead the Council's COVID-19 response to ensure business continuity.
 The following measures were put in place to enable the Council to respond effectively and protect lives:

 - Postponement of Elections in line with government direction

 - Postponement of Cabinet and Committees

 - Fast-tracking financial payments

 - Greater flexibility in procurement and contracting processes

 - Pause of debt collection

+- Pause of complaints process

+- Pause of responding to Information requests

-COVID-19 specific risk register maintained
+- COVID-19 specific risk register maintained